 We are very pleased to submit the enclosed revised Rezoning and Development Permit Application for a nine-unit townhouse proposal located at 1400 Fairfield Road and 349/351 Kipling Street ('Le Parc').
 This proposal was first presented to the Fairfield community in Fall 2018, and has undergone several rounds of revisions, each of which aimed to respond to feedback from neighbours, the broader community, city staff, the advisory design panel (ADP), and most recently, the Committee of the Whole (COTW) in February 2021.
 We feel that this version addresses outstanding concerns through a reduction in the building size and massing improving transitions with neighbours, reducing vehicle circulation by clustering parking, adding rear yards, increasing setbacks, and re-designing to ensure alignment with the predominant neighbourhood character.
 To encourage bicycling this revised proposal includes a secure long-term bicycle storage room with space to accommodate 34 bicycles (3-4 bikes per unit) and a wash and maintenance station.
 Seventeen spaces are designed to accommodate cargo-type bikes.
+Additional amenities are also included in this updated proposal, which now includes a contribution of \$67,500.00 to the City of Victoria's Affordable Housing Fund and \$10,000.00 to the City of Victoria Parks Department.

-A detailed summary of the revisions made in response to the staff review are included in the letter as Appendix A. Revisions made in response to the Referral Motion from the February 11, 2021 Committee of the Whole Meeting are outlined in Appendix B. Required off-site civil construction cost estimates are provided in Appendix C. The NEW Visitor Parking Study completed by WATT consulting can be found in Appendix D, which supports a variance request for parking.
+A detailed summary of the revisions made in response to the staff review are included in the letter as Appendix A. Revisions made in response to the Referral Motion from the February 11, 2021 Committee of the Whole Meeting are outlined in Appendix B. The NEW Visitor Parking Study completed by WATT consulting can be found in Appendix C, which supports a variance request for parking.